essans/RasPi/docs/source/readthedocs.rst

 Github Repository
 -----------------
-The github repostory can either have existing code and other documents, or can be a freshly created one.
+The github repository can either have existing code/documents, or can be a freshly created one.
 We are going to create a separate docs folder later.

 Raspberry pi set-up
 -------------------
 It doesn't have to be a raspberry pi, but I've used one here.

-(1) Check to see it ``git`` is installed with ``git --version``.
+(1) Check to see that ``git`` is installed with ``git --version``.
 If can be installed with:

 .. code-block:: bash
    :linenos:

    sudo apt-get update
    sudo apt-get install git

 Now configure: